 Madalene says: Motorbike is the main form of transport.
 Get a decent helmet- it’s the law.
 Moto taxis will usually have an extra helmet and a face mask for the pollution.
 Fender benders are not uncommon, and more serious accidents happen but I think it’s because of the difference in traffic “laws” in Vietnam.
 I lived there for a year and did not have my own motorbike.
 I strongly recommend walking and riding as a passenger for at least a month to get a feel for the traffic.

+Additionally.
 I never took the bus in Saigon but I took it in Hanoi and I loved it.
 Cheap, frequent, goes lots of places!
 I felt very safe on the bus.
-I was too scared to bicycle in Saigon, but others did with success.
+It turned out I was too scared to bicycle in Saigon, but others did with success.
 I biked in Hanoi.
 Even though the traffic is awful there, too, there’s more of a biking culture in Hanoi and it was fine.

 In Saigon, no matter your mode of transport, be very careful with your bag, and if possible, don’t carry one, or just carry a wristlet.
 All you really need is your phone, some cash, tissues, no credit cards, and no passport.
 Don’t think you’re safer with a cross-body bag, either.
 Thieves will grab your bag–it happens to men and women, locals and foreigners.
 They will grab it from pedestrians and motorbike drivers and passengers.

 They are after your smart phone and high value electronics, as these are very expensive in Vietnam.
 Please don’t walk down the street talking or texting.
 Step into a shop if you must.
 Also, it’s not a good idea to use your phone for photos.
 If you must carry a bag, get a canvas shoulder bag like for groceries.
 Don’t carry an obvious purse or computer bag.
 There are women who’ve been pulled off of motorbikes in traffic because of their bags.

 Shady Areas for Women